 The Board of Visitors is the governing body of the university.
 The board appoints the president of the university, who serves as the chief executive.
-The president may delegate authority to the executive vice president and provost and vice presidents.
+The president may delegate authority to the executive vice president and provost (also referred to as the "provost") and vice presidents.